 The diarrhea may be intermittent.
 Most dogs do not have a fever but may be less active.
-The disease is not usually life-threatening unless the dog’s immune system is immature or immunocompromised.
-Many dogs and cats will be asymptomatic carriers, never developing any signs of illness.
+The disease is not usually life- threatening unless the dog’s immune system is immature or immunocompromised.
+Many dogs will be asymptomatic carriers, never developing any signs of illness.
 Younger animals are more likely to exhibit clinical signs.

 How is giardiasis diagnosed?

 A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces, and which often require a special zinc sulfate flotation solution for detection.
 Occasionally, the parasites may be seen on a direct smear of the feces.
 If your veterinarian suspects giardiasis, a sample of stool may be analyzed for the presence of Giardia specific antigens (cell proteins).
 Some Giardia tests are available for in-clinic use while other tests require submittal to a reference laboratory.
 Many cases are presumptively diagnosed on the basis of medical history and clinical signs suggestive of giardiasis.

 How is giardiasis treated?